ymlai87416/CarND-MPC-Project/README.md

 ## Implementation

 ### Model
-In this project, I build a kinematic model and use it with MPC to control the car via actuator.
+In this project, I build a kinematic model and use it with MPC to control the car via actuators.

-Kinematic model only considers the car kinematic and does not consider other factors such as forces acting on the car, slip angle, slip ration and the tire model etc.
+The kinematic model only considers the car kinematic and does not consider other factors such as forces acting on the car, slip angle, slip ration and the tire model etc.

 The kinematic model is a simple model hence it can be calculated in near real time, and the result is often accurate enough